 To save your changes as a new workflow version, simply create a new branch in your GitHub repository when pushing the changes to GitHub:

 3.1.
-After updating your files, commit your changes to the repository (on the GitHub online interface, click the Commit Changes button).
+After updating your workflow's WDL file(s), commit your changes to the repository (on the GitHub online interface, click the Commit Changes button).

 3.2.
 When making the commit, select the option to create a new branch, rather than committing directly to the current branch.